developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/api/barcode/index.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description
 Aim duration in milliseconds for aimType:timedHold and aimType:timedRelease.
 The duration must be less than the scanTimeout.
-It supports on Android with EMDK version 6.3 and above.
+It supports on Android with EMDK version 6.3 and later.
 ####Access